December 26-31, 2022 (Courses 22-5, 22-6, 22-7 and 22-8)

-- Fee Refunds - Refunds are in accordance with the council refund policy available at www.shac.org/forms#refunds.
+- Refunds - The council refund policy can be found at www.shac.org/refunds.

 Equipment Damage – Should council equipment or property be damaged by participants during the course, where damage occurs from other than normal or expected use, it shall be the responsibility of the participant(s) involved (and their guardians) to pay for the cost of the damage.